shippingport/intune-remediations/README.md

 ### Set Outlook Web Access (OWA) as default mailto-protocol handler
-**What it does:** This remediation add a protocol handler to Microsoft Edge to open mailto-links in Outlook Web Access, and then edits the registry to always open mailto-links in Edge.
+**What it does:** This remediation adds a protocol handler to Microsoft Edge to open mailto-links in Outlook Web Access, and then edits the registry to always open mailto-links in Edge.
 The result is that mailto-links will open in OWA system-wide.

 First, add the following protocol handler to your Microsoft Edge policy using either Intune or a GPO: